gap-system/ReleaseTools/README.md

 1. Go to <https://github.com/settings/tokens>.

-2. Click **Generate new token**.
+2. Click **Generate new token** and then select "Generate new token (classic)".

-3. Select the scope "public_repo", and give your token a descriptive name.
+3. Select the scope "public_repo", and give your token a descriptive name, e.g. "for ReleaseTools".

+4. (Optional but recommended) Change the "Expiration" to a larger value, possibly even "No expiration".

-4. Click **Generate token** at the bottom of the page.
+5. Click **Generate token** at the bottom of the page.

-5. Copy the token to your clipboard.
+6. Copy the token to your clipboard.
 For security reasons, after you navigate off the page, you will not be able to see the token again.
-You therefore should store it somewhere, e.g. with option 3 in the following list.
+You therefore should store it somewhere, e.g. with option 1 in the following list.

 There are multiple ways to tell the `release-gap-package` script what your token is.
 In order of their precedence from lowest to highest: